bstr156/community-hub/src/docs/guides/cex-dev.md

 ## Audit reports

 * For a list of audit reports, visit [GitHub](https://github.com/SYS-Labs/rollux/tree/develop/technical-documents/security-reviews).
-In addition to Optimism's multiple audits, Rollux has been audited to the extent of the differences between Rollux and Optimism.
+In addition to Optimism's multiple audits, Rollux has been audited to give full coverage to the differences between Rollux and Optimism.